muammar/muammar.github.io.old/content/home/experience.md

         operationalize machine learning datasets and algorithms used by BMS scientists.
-        2. Application of supervised and semi-supervised deep learning methods to derive robust generalizable and reusable representations for chemical and biological assay data.
+        2. Application of supervised and semi-supervised deep learning methods to derive robust, generalizable and reusable representations for chemical and biological assay data.
         3. Design of multi-task, multi-modal, and generative neural network learning approaches to tackle real-world drug discovery optimization